Integrating With Games

 Ultralight can either:

-• Render on the CPU to a pixel buffer (using the Surface API).
+• Render via the CPU to a pixel buffer (using the Surface API).

-• Render on the GPU via low-level commands (using the GPUDriver API)
+• Render via the GPU to a texture (using the GPUDriver API)

-The pixel-buffer method is easier to integrate and gives good performance across a range of use-cases.
+The pixel-buffer method is easiest to get started and gives great performance across a range of use-cases.
 In a game, you would simply upload the pixel buffer to a texture each time it changes.

-You can always upgrade later to the GPU renderer later if you need the extra performance and are comfortable working with low-level GPU driver commands.
+You can always switch to the GPU renderer later if you are animating lots of paths / images (GPU is superior for these types of workloads) and are comfortable working with low-level GPU driver commands.

 👍